Quantum spin systems on infinite lattices: Algebraic quantum field theory

-where the symbol $\upharpoonright$ means that we restrict the representations to the algebra $\alg{A}(\mc{O}')$.
+The idea is to find the different superselection sectors of the theory.
+A \idx{charge} is then just a label for a sector.
+As before, these correspond to equivalence classes of irreducible representations of the observable algebra $\alg{A}$.
+In general there are many inequivalent ones, and most are not physically relevant.
+For example, we would only be interested in representations which describe a finite number of excitations.
+Therefore one has to introduce a criterion to select the relevant representations.
+One such criterion is the Doplicher-Haag-Roberts one~\cite{MR0297259,MR0334742}.
+Let $\pi_0$ be a vacuum representation as above.
+Let $\mc{O}$ be an arbitrary double cone and write $\mc{O}'$ for its causal complement.
+This induces an algebra $\alg{A}(\mc{O}')$ of observables that can be measured inside $\mc{O}'$.
+The DHR criterion then considers all representations $\pi$ such that for each double cone $\mc{O}$ it holds that where the symbol $\upharpoonright$ means that we restrict the representations to the algebra $\alg{A}(\mc{O}')$.
 Intuitively speaking, it selects only those excitations that look like the vacuum when one restricts to measurements outside a double cone.
-It is known that this criterion rules out physically relevant theories (for example, one can always detect an electrical charge by measuring the flux through a arbitrarily large sphere, by Gauss' law), but nevertheless this class shows many of the relevant features of a theory of superselection sectors.
+It is known that this criterion rules out some physically relevant theories (for example, one can always detect an electrical charge by measuring the flux through a arbitrarily large sphere, by Gauss' law), but nevertheless this class shows many of the relevant features of a theory of superselection sectors.
 One can also relax the criterion.
 For example, Buchholz and Fredenhagen use ``spacelike cones'' instead of double cones, and show that in massive theories one always has such localisation properties~\cite{MR660538}.
 In recent work, a more general approach is suggested to deal with massless excitations~\cite{BuchholzRoberts}, which lead to infrared problems in the approach outlined here.

 The set of representations that satisfy the criterion~\eqref{eq:dhrselect} has a rich structure.\footnote{There are some additional technical conditions necessary on the representation $\pi_0$, however, the most important one being \emph{Haag duality}.} For example, one can define a product operation $\pi_1 \times \pi_2$ on such representations.
 This new representation can be interpreted as first creating an excitation of type $\pi_2$, then one of $\pi_1$.
 The ground state representation acts as the identity with respect to this product, in the sense that $\pi \times \pi_0 \cong \pi$.
 In this way, one can think of $n$ (particle) excitations of the class $\pi$ located in spacelike separated regions.
 Such configurations can be obtained as vector states in the representation $\pi^{\times n}$.
 Moreover, there is a canonical way to define unitary operators that interchange the order in which the excitations are created.
 These operators are analogous to the transposition operator in, for example, a quantum system of $n$ particles.
 Applying this unitary to the state vector leaves the expectation values in the state invariant, but \emph{can} change the state vector itself.